Jump to content

 Our two-centre holiday, based at hotels near Kosice and in the Low Tatras, explores the eastern part of Slovakia, closer to Poland, Hungary and the Ukraine than the Czech Republic.
 It takes in a good range of Slovakian wildlife habitats, but also cultural diversions in this distinctly untouristy country.

 All this is possible through our host and guide, Pavol Kanuch.
-Pavol is director of BirdLife Slovakia but also delights in sharing his home country with visitors through his part-time agency ’Discover Slovakia’.
+Pavol is (now was) director of BirdLife Slovakia but also delights in sharing his home country with visitors through his part-time agency ’Discover Slovakia’.
 No-one knows Slovakia and its wildlife better than Pavol, complemented by his network of local guides.
 And he knows all the best restaurants for evening meals.

 For thrill-a-minute birdwatching, Senné Fishponds are tough to match anywhere in Europe.
 It’s like the birds of the Danube Delta, minus the pelicans, shoe-horned into a Minsmere size reserve.
 Black-necked grebes, little bitterns, spoonbills, squacco and purple herons, great white egrets, avocets, storks, Savi’s warblers, penduline tits; the list could go on.
 There’s a network of tracks and a tower observation post, so good views are easy.